top of page

 Jennifer Manivong has over 25 years experience teaching Spanish to all ages.
 She earned her BA in Spanish from Lipscomb University and her MAT in Spanish from Belmont University.
 Jennifer taught high school Spanish in the public schools for several years.
 When her children were younger, she enjoyed teaching Spanish to preschoolers and Mommy and Me groups.
 She is currently a fellow homeschooling mom and has been teaching Spanish in local homeschool tutorials for several years.
 One of her favorite things is sharing the Spanish language and culture with children of all ages through fun, engaging lessons.

-Elementary & Middle School Robotics
+Elementary & Middle School Coding

 RoboThink is a STEM education company providing robotics and coding classes to kids ages 8-13.
 Since the company's launch in 2015, RoboThink has grown to provide classes in 23 countries.
 We partner with private/public schools, parks and recreation, colleges, libraries and more to bring this hands-on learning experience to children.
 We believe that learning happens best through discovery and exploration.
 In our programs, students are encouraged to build but make modifications or re-design as they see fit.
 During this crucial time, there is an explosion of brain activity as students must imagine how a re-designed model works and what process they should come up with to complete the re-design.
 Using this approach, we ensure that each child builds and customizes a different robot every time we meet.